 How can you tell if a puddle is salt water?
 Assume that it’s salt water and dangerous to your car if it’s:

-- Adjacent to the Bay or to any stream, canal, drainage ditch, marsh, slough or flooded area that’s near or next to the Bay.
-Example: The frontage roads near Goodman’s Safeway and In N Out in Mill Valley seem like they’re not near water in many places, but are actually adjacent to a large salt water marsh for much of their length.
+- Near the Bay or to any stream, canal, drainage ditch, marsh, slough or flooded area that’s near or next to the Bay.
+Example: The frontage roads near Goodman’s, Safeway and In ‘N’ Out in Mill Valley seem like they’re not near water in many places, but are actually adjacent to a large saltwater marsh for much of their length.
 When they flood it’s salt water.

-- Adjacent to a manhole in the street, since in King Tides and big storms salt water can enter the system and start coming up to and out of manholes in low-lying areas.
-This happens on Gate Five Road, where some local buildings and homes also have pumps draining to the street during high tides that exacerbate the problem.
+- Adjacent to a manhole in the street, since in extreme Sausalito tides like King Tides — and during big storms — salt water can enter the rainwater drainage system via the pipes that normally drain into the bay and start coming up to and out of manholes in low-lying areas.
+This happens on Gate Five Road, where some local buildings and homes also have pumps draining to the street during high Sausalito tides that exacerbate the problem.

 - Adjacent to a storm drain, for the same reasons.

-- My personal rule: unless it’s so far uphill from the Bay and other water sources that it’s obvious, I assume a puddle in Sausalito or Mill Valley is salt water.
+- My personal rule: unless it’s well uphill from the Bay (as in 30 feet above the water or more), I assume a puddle in Sausalito or Mill Valley is salt water.

 The Unknown Loopholes in Flood Insurance & Homeowners Policies